demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct/Deep_Instinct_description.md

-1. Configure "Base server URL" as base url of your Deep Instinct environment. i.e https://my-deep-instinct-path.deepinstinctweb.com
+- In the **Base server URL** field enter the base URL of your Deep Instinct environment.
+For example; https://my-deep-instinct-path.deepinstinctweb.com
-2. Configure "API Key" as your api connector key from your Deep Instinct environment.
+- In the **API Key** field, enter your API connector key from your Deep Instinct environment.
     a.
-In you Deep Instinct environment, go to "settings" > "api connectors".
+In your Deep Instinct environment, go to **settings > api connectors**.
     b.
-Create your own api connector with "full access" and click "copy"
+Create your own api connector with "full access" and click **copy**.
-    c.
-Paste the copied api key to "API Key" field in demisto
-3. Configure "first_fetch_id" to be the first event id to start fetching from
+- Configure **first_fetch_id** to be the first event id to start fetching from.